 Defective Work

-One of the most common reasons for terminating a contract is defective work.
-Defective work occurs when the contractor fails to meet the standards outlined in the contract, uses substandard materials, or doesn’t adhere to building codes and regulations.
-Defective work can range from minor defects that are easily remedied to major structural problems that compromise the integrity of the construction project.
+One of the most common reasons for terminating a contract is defective work, when the contractor fails to meet the standards outlined in the contract, uses substandard materials, or doesn’t adhere to building codes and regulations.

 Delays